 The premise: Friends and supporters throw a party to raise “end money,” or finishing funds, for Hannaford’s comeback film.
 Using a film-within-a-film structure, the movie alternates between a frenetically photographed documentary and Hannaford’s unfinished feature — a beautifully shot though pretentiously incomprehensible piece of cinema.

-Comprising most of the film’s two-hour running time, the party mockumentary is a brilliant, but maddening montage of super-quick edits, jarring rhythms, overlapping cross-talk (a Welles innovation), a toggling of black-and-white with color – and, of course, long Wellesian pans.
-The film also features Susan Strasberg as a sharp-tongued film critic and Hannaford detractor, director Norman Foster as a loyal assistant and former child star, and brooding party host and Lilli Palmer as a retired leading lady.
+Comprising most of the film’s two-hour running time, the party mockumentary is a brilliant, but maddening, montage of super-quick edits, jarring rhythms, overlapping cross-talk (a Welles innovation), a toggling of black-and-white with color – and, of course, long Wellesian pans.
+The film also features Susan Strasberg as a sharp-tongued film critic and Hannaford detractor, director Norman Foster as a loyal assistant and former child star, and Lilli Palmer as a retired leading lady.
 Hannaford either ignores them all, or provides barbed, witty replies.

 Welles co-wrote the script with his real-life younger lover Oja Kodar.
 She plays the silent female lead in the incomplete art film.
 Her revealing performance, including frontal nudity and soft porn, has earned Welles his first and only R rating.